GoatGod-spec/capstone-1/README.md

 💰 Expense Tracker: (aka Goated Bank!)

+My name is Dustin, Upcoming Application Developer and YearUp LC4/Untapped Potential

+Here we have our first project that is very close to what we would be doing as if we’re working as actually App Devs for a bank or company and we would be putting our 4 weeks of lectures and exercise to the test.

 ALLOW ME TO DEMONSTRATE! 📏

 A simple Java console application that helps you track income, expenses, and monthly spending reports.